Honeycomb Block Heater vs Sheathed Heater Comparison

 Notes for Industrial Use

-• TSK's honeycomb heaters are especially suitable for applications requiring stable high-temperature air with long operating life and low maintenance.
+• TSK's honeycomb heaters are especially suitable for applications requiring stable high-temperature airflow, long service life, and low maintenance.

 • Sheathed heaters may still be suitable for lower-temperature or non-continuous heating processes, but require more careful handling and maintenance.